-Be alert to changing weather conditions.
+Be alerted to changing weather conditions.

-- Listen to radio or TV newscasts for the latest information. - ➤ Look for approaching storms.
-Look for the following danger signs: - o Dark, often greenish sky - o Large hail - o A large, dark low-lying cloud (particularly if rotating) - o Loud roar, similar to a freight train - ➤ If you see approaching storms or any of the danger signs, be prepared to take shelter immediately.
+- Listen to radio or TV newscasts for the latest information. - Look for approaching storms.
+Look for the following danger signs: - Dark, often greenish sky - Large hail - A large, dark low-lying cloud (particularly if rotating) - Loud roar, like a freight train - If you see approaching storms or any of the danger signs, be prepared to take shelter immediately.